Sourish07/sourish07.github.io/jekyll/_posts/2022-02-18-linear-regression.md

 \end{split}
 $$

-We repeatedly apply the above equation to our weight vector until the weights only change by a certain, miniscule amount, $\epsilon$, which we choose beforehand.
+We repeatedly apply the above equation to our weight vector until the weights only change by a certain, miniscule amount, $$\epsilon$$, which we choose beforehand.
 Values that we manually pick are called hyperparameters.

-Once our weights change by only $\epsilon$, we know that the algorithm is very near convergence (finding the minimum of our cost function) and future iterations won't really make a difference.
+Once our weights change by only $$\epsilon$$, we know that the algorithm is very near convergence (finding the minimum of our cost function) and future iterations won't really make a difference.

-The $2$ from our gradient calculation has been replaced with $\tau$, which represents our step size.
+The $$2$$ from our gradient calculation has been replaced with $$\tau$$, which represents our step size.
 This also is a hyperparameter that we choose beforehand.
-The larger $\tau$ is, the bigger the steps the algorithm will take.
+The larger $$\tau$$ is, the bigger the steps the algorithm will take.

-If $\tau$ is too large, the algorithm will never converge, meaning it'll go on forever.
-However, if $\tau$ is too small, the algorithm will take a long time to converge, wasting computational resources.
+If $$\tau$$ is too large, the algorithm will never converge, meaning it'll go on forever.
+However, if $$\tau$$ is too small, the algorithm will take a long time to converge, wasting computational resources.

-We're not going to cover the proof for this here, but as long as $\tau$ is less than 1 over the two norm squared of $X$, or $\frac{1}{\left\|X\right\|_2^2}$, the algorithm is guaranteed to converge.
+We're not going to cover the proof for this here, but as long as $$\tau$$ is less than 1 over the two norm squared of $$X$$, or $$\frac{1}{\left\|X\right\|_2^2}$$, the algorithm is guaranteed to converge.

 Let's look at an example contour plot for a cost function.